genomicsITER/RSV/README.md

   </a>
 </p>

 **Figure 4**.
-Heatmap of amplicon median coverage for hRSV A (left) and B (right) obtained with an Illumina MiSeq2 sequencer and MiSeq Reagent Kit v2 Nano (2x150 bp) collected from nasopharyngeal swabs.
+Heatmap of amplicon median coverage for hRSV A (left) and B (right) obtained with an Illumina MiSeq2 sequencer and MiSeq Reagent Kit v2 Nano (2x150 bp) collected from nasopharyngeal swabs from six patients.

 <p align="right">
   <a href="#RSV" title="Up">